Monash-FIT3170/Finding-Neno/README.md

   python3 src/backend/api/main.py .env
   ```

-3. In a new terminal, run the following commands from the src/frontend/Finding-Neno directory:
+3. In a new terminal, run the following commands from the `src/frontend/Finding-Neno` directory:
   ```
   npm install
-  npx expo start
+  npm start
   ```

 4. Scan the QR code to start using Finding Neno!